troian/servers/udm/README.md

 TBD

 ## Secrets
-VPN secrets and SSH keys are retrieved using `1Password connect`.
+VPN secrets and SSH keys are retrieved using [1Password connect](https://github.com/1Password/connect).
 Should you wish to add support for Ansible vault - PRs are welcome

 ## cni-plugins
 TBD